gigaquads/ravel/docs/index.md

 # Pybiz
-Pybiz is a general-purpose application framework that lets you focus on what's important from the get-go, without burning out or getting sidetracked by idiosyncratic database languages, user interface libraries or network communication protocols.
+Pybiz is a general-purpose Python application framework that lets you focus on what's important from the get-go, without burning out or getting sidetracked by databases, user interface libraries or network communication protocols.
 It builds upon tried and true patterns for scaling, extending and maintaining applications without sacrificing efficiency or simplicity.

 The development process in Pybiz is designed to mirror the natural evolution of ideas, from notes scrawled on a piece of paper to a full-fledged microservice architecture, offering a handful of nifty tools to facilitate debugging and testing.